ESG Compliance in Multifamily Housing: Green Initiatives and Water Submetering

 WELL Building Standard and Resident Health

 The WELL Building Standard emphasizes resident health, focusing on water and air quality.
-Submetering supports WELL by providing transparent water data that ensures plumbing systems, filters, and storage remain effective.
+Submetering can indirectly support WELL objectives by strengthening water management documentation and operational oversight.
 While WELL centers on occupant well-being, submeters strengthen compliance by verifying water management practices.

 • Water quality assurance: Supports filtration and treatment systems by validating consistent performance.